oracle-livelabs/converged/microservices-data-refactoring/construct-graph/construct-graph.md

    If your tenancy administrator provided you the Graph Studio URL to connect directly then use that instead.

-3. Enter your Autonomous Database account credentials (for example, `GRAPHUSER`) into the login screen:
+3. Enter your Autonomous Database account credentials (for example, `TKDRADATA`) into the login screen:

     ![ALT text is not available for this image](./images/graphstudio-login-graphuser1.png " ")